 - Please do not bring pets such as dogs.

-- Please do not throw away paper waste, garbage and other filth.
+- Do not throw away paper scraps, trash and other filth.

 - The park is completely non-smoking.